 Some cases are heard in private.
 In these cases, journalists commit contempt of court if they later discover what was said and report it, or publish stories based on documents relating to the case.

 Journalists can challenge a move to exclude them from a hearing (they might not succeed), or from reporting part of a case, on human rights grounds.
-They can cite Article 10, the right to freedom of expression.
-Courts give this high regard.
+They can cite Article 10, the right to freedom of expression, which protects the rights to impart AND to receive information.
+Courts give this very high regard.
+There is also held to be a public interest in open justice itself.

 Traditionally, newspaper journalists have claimed a duty to report on what happens in the courts.
-Financial pressures and stretched resources mean newspapers can no longer uphold this “duty”.
+Financial pressures and stretched resources mean newspapers can no longer uphold this “duty”, so the argument is weakened.

 The duties of a journalist in respect of open justice are the normal rule: their reports must be fair and accurate.